parallella/parallella-examples/para-para/README.md

 * Epiphany SDK 5 or later installed
 * Coprthr 1.6 installed per instructions below
 * openMPI installed per instructions below

+This example requires that OpenCL and MPI packages are installed.
+The Parallella Ubuntu image comes with theses packagaes pre-installed.
+Alternatively, the packages can be installed as shown below

 OpenCL:
 ```